-You spend a third of your life sleeping on your bed, and while up front costs of a new bed may be scary, it may be worth your while to get the best that you can afford.
+You spend a third of your life sleeping on your bed, and while upfront costs of a new bed may be scary, it may be worth your while to get the best that you can afford.
 Choosing a mattress really comes down to personal preference, whether you sleep better with a bed that is firm, bouncy, or has a little buoyancy, there is a mattress to fit your needs.

-There are mattresses available to suit all types of sleep needs including adjustable stiffness, preferred sleep positions, disturbances from a tossing/turning partner, or even have covers if you have allergies to certain fabrics or dust mites.
+There are mattresses available to suit all types of sleep needs including adjustable stiffness, preferred sleep positions, disturbances from a tossing/turning partner, or even have covered if you have allergies to certain fabrics or dust mites.

 9. Paint Your Room

 A study in Britain showed that the color of your bedroom can impact the amount of sleep you get.
 In a survey of over 2,000 British homes it was found that the colors blue, yellow, and green helped sleepers get the most hours of sleep with blue averaging 7 hours 52 minutes, yellow at 7 hours 40 minutes, and green at 7 hours 36 minutes.

 These colors are often associated with calmness and relaxation and can help put your mind at ease as you are trying to rest.

 At the other end of the spectrum, colors such as purple, brown, and grey can potentially ruin the amount of sleep you get.
 Average hours for these colors are 6 hours 12 minutes for grey, 6 hours 5 minutes for brown, and 5 hours 56 minutes for purple.